 - Keep PRADAXA in the original bottle or blister package to keep it dry (protect the capsules from moisture).
 Do not put PRADAXA in pill boxes or pill organizers.

+- Tightly close your bottle of PRADAXA right away after you take your dose.
 Keep PRADAXA and all medicines out of the reach of children.

 General information about PRADAXA